-The Small Group Music Fund is a brand new source of money in the academic year 2019-20 for instrumental groups for school-age children in Cumbria and north Lancashire.
+The Small Group Music Fund (established in 2019) is a source of money for instrumental groups for school-age children in Cumbria and north Lancashire.
 It has been founded with a generous donation from an anonymous donor who wants all children to have the opportunity to play music together.
 The fund provides money for all aspects of running youth ensembles, from running costs (including teacher salaries) to one-off costs such as sheet music.
 The fund is administered by the WYO.

 Is my group eligible to apply?